-The NHS advise that babies spend the majority of their time on their back, which can lead to flat head syndrome.
-Tummy time can help prevent this, while also helping develop the muscles babies need for sitting and crawling (source - NHS).
+Healthcare professionals advise that babies spend the majority of their time on their back, which can lead to flat head syndrome.
+Tummy time can help prevent this, while also helping develop the muscles babies need for sitting and crawling.

 How to do tummy time

 Tummy time is simple, fun and can easily be slotted into the day, so follow these tips and you’ll be helping your baby to build up their upper body strength in no time.